release-it/release-it/README.md

 ## Legacy Node.js

-The latest major version is v15, supporting Node.js 14 and up (as Node.js v12 is EOL).
-Use release-it v14 for environments running Node.js v10 and v12.
+The latest major version is v16, supporting Node.js 16 and up (as Node.js v14 is EOL).
+Use release-it v15 for environments running Node.js v14.
 Also see [CHANGELOG.md][67].

 ## Links